 It was a delight to discover this gorgeous village with its beautiful murals.
 If you’re visiting Emilia Romagna and driving the famous Via Emilia, plan some time for a visit to Dozza!

-Dozza is also a featured destination in the Ultimate Euro Food Trip.
+Dozza is also a featured destination in the Ultimate Euro Food Trip and is included in my ultimate Emilia Romagna road trip itinerary.